-- 7.3 In doing so, the Association will: - advertise all regulated procurement on the Public Contracts Scotland website or award contracts through a Framework established under the terms of the Public Contracts(Scotland) 2016 Regulations by the association or to which the association has access - use electronic means of communicating all regulated procurement procedures - utilise the European Single Procurement Document (ESPD) when seeking potential suppliers - 7.4 In most situations the procurement of regulated supplies, services or works will require some form of consultancy to ensure that the Association meets its legislative requirements.
+- 7.1 In carrying out procurement activities, the Association will comply with the Procurement Reform (Scotland) Act 2014, Public Contracts Scotland Regulations 2015, Procurement (Scotland) Regulations 2016 and the World Trade Organisation's Government Procurement Agreement. - 7.2 Regulated procurement thresholds as set by Scottish Government will be reviewed every 2 years to remain aligned with WTO Government Procurement Agreement.
+Thresholds as of 1 January 2024 are detailed below: - Works Contracts £5,336,937 - Supplies and Services Contracts £213,477 - Social and other specified services e.g., legal services £663,540 - Small lots/Supplies or Services £70,778 and - Small lots/Works £884,720 - 7.3 In doing so, the Association will: - advertise all regulated procurement on the Public Contracts Scotland website or award contracts through a Framework established under the terms of the Public Contracts(Scotland) 2016 Regulations by the association or to which the association has access - use electronic means of communicating all regulated procurement procedures - use the Single Procurement Document (SPD) when seeking potential suppliers - 7.4 In most situations the procurement of regulated supplies, services or works will require some form of consultancy to ensure that the Association meets its legislative requirements.